-In that article, he was advocating the modern concept of outsourcing.
-It started as a way of cutting costs and headcounts.
-Corporate payrolls needed trimming, but work still needed to be done.
-So why not send that work to an outsourced third-party?
+In 1989, Peter Drucker predicted the “unbundling” of organizations and advocated the modern concept of outsourcing, calling it “support activities”.
+It all started as a way of cutting costs and headcounts — corporate payrolls needed trimming, but work still needed to be done.
+So why not send that work to an outsourced third party?

-Outsourcing started with back-office, admin functions, then spread into other areas such as customer services, manufacturing and later, IT and software development.
+Outsourcing started with back-office admin functions, then spread into other areas such as customer services, manufacturing, and later, IT and software development.
 These days, IT outsourcing is big business.
-According to Stratistics MRC, the global IT outsourcing market (including help and service desks) is expected to reach $481.37 billion by 2022, with a compound annual growth rate (CAGR) of 6.2%.
+According to a Statista report, the global IT outsourcing market (including help and service desks) is expected to reach $587.30 billion by 2027, with a compound annual growth rate (CAGR) of 8.07%.

-Regions such as Eastern Europe – for clients in Western Europe – and Mexico – for American and Canadian companies – are increasingly popular destinations for IT outsourcing (also known as near-shoring, due to geographic proximity).
-However, in some sectors, such as financial services, we are seeing a reversion to insourcing, also known as traditional in-house recruitment.
+Regions such as Eastern Europe, because of its proximity to customers in Western Europe, and Mexico, because of its proximity to American and Canadian companies, are increasingly seen as popular destinations for IT outsourcing (also known as near-shoring).
+However, in some sectors, such as financial services, we are seeing a return to insourcing, which involves traditional in-house recruitment.

-- Insourcing: Recruiting and employing an employee in-house to fulfill a specific role in the business, e.g. customer service, sales, graphic design;
+- Insourcing: Assigning a project to a person or team within the company.
+This involves recruiting and employing specialists in-house to fulfill specific roles in the business, e.g., customer service, sales, graphic design, and software development.

-- Outsourcing: Working with a freelancer or contracting a firm to perform a specific function.
+- Outsourcing: Working with a freelancer, contractor, or outsourcing agency to perform specific tasks.

-Both options have pros and cons.
-In many cases, especially for software development, it comes down to whether you have or need to hire the in-house skills, or whether you can find those skills outside the organization.
+In other words, it comes down to whether you have or need to hire the in-house skills or whether you can find those skills outside the organization.

 In this article, we will compare the pros and cons of outsourcing vs. insourcing for software development.
 We will also look at the hybrid approach and explore whether that is something companies should consider for software development projects.

-And yet, many companies prefer to outsource a percentage of the work they require.
-Software often plays a key operational and strategic role in the growth and service delivery plans for many companies.
-Even most financial, health and insurance sector companies can’t manage without chief technology and chief data officers.
-Behind those in senior management roles are whole teams delivering on core objectives.
-And often, working with them, are outsourced teams making a substantive and significant contribution.
+For many large corporations and small and medium businesses, software development stands between a “core” function and a non-essential function.
+Software engineering often plays a key operational and strategic role in the growth and service delivery plans.
+Even non-software organizations such as financial, healthcare, and insurance companies have chief technology and chief data officers.
+Behind those in senior management roles are internal teams that deliver on core objectives and outsourcing teams that work alongside them.

-In smaller companies, this hybrid approach may not be affordable.
-Therefore, the outsourcing model, from a cost perspective is the preferred route.
+However, this hybrid approach may not be affordable for smaller companies.
+Therefore, the outsourcing model, from a cost perspective, may be the preferred route.

-When you have an insource team, you have to factor in the following costs:
+When you have an in-house team, you have to consider the following costs:

 - Gross salary